Step 1: Business Intelligence (BI)

 Understand the use of business-specific predictive analytics

 Tailored specifically for the supply chain environment, business-specific predictive analytics can cover a wide variety of unplanned situations that may influence future consumer demand.
 As the result, it produces accurate forecasts with little involvement on the part of business analysts.
-With business-specific predictive analytics, the accuracy of future demand forecasts grows dramatically.
+With business-specific predictive analytics, the accuracy of future demand forecasts grow dramatically.
+No wonder predictive analytics technology picked up so much attention so fast.

-Predictive analytics proves to be increasingly useful across multiple industries including e-commerce; marketing and social media; banking; healthcare; and entertainment (see illustration on page 32).
+Predictive analytics proves to be increasingly useful across multiple industries including e-commerce; marketing and social media; banking; healthcare; and entertainment (see illustration).
 Some of the ways that predictive analytics is used include cases in which:

-- The medical and healthcare industry run the data they’ve collected through predictive analytics engines to foresee healthcare epidemics; and
+- The medical and healthcare industry run the data they’ve collected through predictive analytics engines to foresee healthcare epidemics.
+Additionally, pharmaceutical companies start to gain greater visibility on when patients will most likely develop additional side effects

 Supply chain improvements in forecast accuracy

 There will always be some organizations that will wait a bit longer and see how the predictive analytics venture plays out.
 Sure, there are late adapters that prefer to wait for new technology to become industry standard.
 Just be aware, that while you wait, industry research conducted on almost 90 retail organizations across multiple industries shows stable improvement in forecast accuracy by average of 23 percent; 28 percent in inventory cost reduction; an increase in sales by 12 percent; and overall increase in GMROII of over eight percent.
+And these fashion, apparel, hardware, home and grocery companies (to say the least) may just be the ones you are competing with.
 The future of predictive analytics is here now—do you really want to play the adoption waiting game?

-Yan Krupnik, a graduate of Ryerson University, Toronto, is the Marketing Manager for Retalon, a provider of advanced predictive analytics solutions for retail since 2002.
-Visit www.retalon.com.
+Yan Krupnik, a graduate of Ryerson University, Toronto, is the Marketing Manager for Retalon, provider of advanced predictive analytics solutions for retail since 2002.